 Yes, break fees are commonly included in pre-bid agreements.
-The Panel has issued guidance cautioning against excessively high break fees or break fees that are payable simply because shareholders do not approve the transaction.
+The Panel's recently published law reform recommendations have proposed to regulate deal protection devices (including break fees) by developing a new rule that prevents Code companies from entering into a deal protection device that unreasonably inhibits competition for control over that Code company.
+The Panel has also issued guidance cautioning against excessively high break fees or break fees that are payable simply because shareholders do not approve the transaction.